 The closest ever winning margin of the Tour was by Greg LeMond over Laurent Fignon in 1989 by a mere 8 seconds!
 Contrastingly, the largest winning margin set back in 1903 between Maurice Garin and Lucien Pothier was 2hr 49min 45seconds.

-The total prize pool for the 2016 Tour de France is a whopping €2.03 million.
-The winner will receive €450,000 while every rider that participates in the Tour will at least go home with €400 in addition to their salaries.
+The total prize pool for the 2016 Tour de France was a whopping €2.03 million.
+The winner (Chris Froome) received €450,000 while every rider that participated in the Tour at least went home with €400 in addition to their salaries.

 The fastest ever average speed for a stage of the Tour is 50.4kph, Mario Cipollini taking the honours that day.
 As if that wasn't fast enough, the fastest ever average speed for an individual time-trial at the Tour is 55.4kph, Australian Rohan Dennis achieving the record on stage 1 in 2015.